Visiting Suomenlinna in Helsinki, Finland

 While I didn’t spend a lot of time at Suomenlinna (nor did I have time to take advantage of one of the free tours), I did spend about an hour or so wandering around and taking photos.
 The island has several museums, some shops, and restaurants/cafes, but sometimes my favourite thing to do when travelling is just to wander around.

 While in Helsinki I stayed at the Kongressikoti Hotel.
-The hotel is a five-minute walk from Senate Square and the Helsinki Cathedral.
-Helsinki can be an expensive city, and this was an exceptional budget accommodation option in the centre of Helsinki.
-I was a provided a complimentary stay at The Kongressikoti Hotel.
+This was an exceptional budget accommodation in the centre of Helsinki.
+I received a complimentary stay at The Kongressikoti Hotel.
+Of course if you’re not on a budget there are plenty of hotel options in Helsinki you can book.
 Thanks to the Kongressikoti Hotel for their support.

 Have you visited any UNESCO World Heritage Sites?